CSCfi/csc-user-guide/docs/apps/amber.md

 `module load amber`

-This will set `$AMBERHOME` and put the binaries in the path.
+This will set `$AMBERHOME` and put the AmberTools binaries in the path.
 Run Amber production jobs in the batch queues, see below.
 Lightweight system preparation can be done on the login node as well (short serial AmberTools jobs).

 Molecular dynamics jobs are best run with `pmemd.CUDA`.
 They are much faster on GPGPUs than on CPUs.
-Using `pmemd.CUDA` requires a different module, but that module does not have all the AmberTools available.
+Please note, that using `pmemd.CUDA` requires a different module `amber/18-cuda`, but it does not have all the AmberTools available.
-Our tests show that for moderate sizeds systems the most efficient setup is one V100 GPGPU card and one CPU core.
+Our tests show that for moderate sized systems the most efficient setup is one V100 GPGPU card and one CPU core.
 An example batch script would be:

 ```